 Comprising $11 billion per year and supporting 18 million citizens (33% of the population), South Africa’s social welfare program is, by far, the largest in the developing world.
-With most state distribution programs lagging (land, housing, employment), social grants have become the primary way that poor black South Africans experience a break from the dispossession of their colonial and apartheid past.
+With most state distribution programs lagging (land, housing, employment), social grants have become a critical way that poor black South Africans experience a break from the dispossession of their colonial and apartheid past.

 My research explores a compelling puzzle: social grants serve as both symbols of democratic futures, and real sites of vulnerability and expropriation in the present.
 In development theory and policy, universal basic income (UBI) and cash transfers have gained popularity, but South Africa demonstrates the sheer impossibility of addressing centuries of state-sponsored racism, segregation and poverty through the distribution of social welfare.
 These small monthly payments fail to provide the basis of a new “free” and “just” nation.
 Rather, the social grant program has materially reproduced racial and economic difference through a new regime of spatial and technological politics.

 “Social Grants and the Green Card.”
 Cutting Edge, SABC, 27 March 2018.
 Researcher and script writer with Esley Philander, Colleen Crawford Cousins, and Johan Abrahams.

 “Deductions from Social Grants: How it All Works.”
 Daily Maverick Podcast, Cliff Central Radio, 7 March 2017.